Arushi-Handa/Data-Science-and-Python-Portfolio/README.md

-# Data Science and Python Portfolio
+# Data Science, Machine Learning and Python Portfolio
-This repository contains Data Analytics and Python related work.
+This repository contains Data Analytics and Machine Learning work implemented using Python.

 ## Data Analyzation and visualization using Python's Pandas, Matplotlib, and Seaborn libraries